-Printables are a wonderful supplement to paper supplies in all your craft projects.
+Printables are a wonderful addition to all your craft projects.
 One of the main advantages is that they can be printed over and over again, on demand.
 This is a kinder alternative for Mother Earth as it wastes less paper compared to purchasing mass produced paper pads that we often don't use completely.

 Another great thing about them is they add variety to a project because of their unique designs, often including coordinating pockets, tags and other ephemera elements.